Prof Kirsten Thompson

 Current Research Projects

-In June 2012 I began a new position as Professor of Film Studies at the School of English, Film, Theatre and Media Studies at Victoria University, in Wellington, New Zealand.
-Previously I was Associate Professor and Director of the Film Program at Wayne State University in Detroit.
+Before joining Victoria University I was Associate Professor and Director of the Film Program at Wayne State University in Detroit.

 Today we live in a world of colour whose normality and ubiquity we take for granted.
 But how did we get here?
 How was animation part of a broader cultural turn to colour that began in the late eighteenth century and accelerated in the nineteenth, with the industrial manufacture of synthetic pigments, such as mauve, magenta and zinc white?
 How was this turn further enabled by the discovery of electricity and the manufacture of plate glass technology, which together revolutionized advertising, retail, entertainment and recreation, making urban spaces brighter, more open and intensely colourful?
 How did animation play a leading role in colour’s dissemination in the public sphere?